NourEldinShobier/NourEldinShobier/README.md

 I wear different hats.
 I’m a full-stack developer and a Flutter enthusiast who has been playing with it ever since it was Beta.
 I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.

-In my spare time, I like to watch anime or listen to Of Monsters and Men.
+In my spare time, I like to watch anime or listen to Adele and Of Monsters and Men.

 #### 🧐 More About Me: